 As you might know by now, WordPress has moved from the Classic editor to the NEW Gutenberg Editor.
 And on this new upgrade, they have introduced the new user-friendly blocks system so that anyone can easily understand and use the WordPress editor to create their desired website.

 The block editor’s goal is to make adding rich content to WordPress as easy and entertaining as possible for users.
 WordPress is now able to create content layouts instead of just writing articles.
 Numerous changes are taking place in WordPress to make navigating easier for users.
-The PostX plugin can expand the functionalities of the Gutenberg Editor.
+PostX is the best Gutenberg-based WordPress Plugin that can expand the functionalities of the Gutenberg Editor.
 If you want a post slider, PostX offers a highly functional dynamic slider block to solve your purpose.
 So that, you can have what you want without leaving the Gutenberg ecosystem